cran-task-views/ClinicalTrials/ClinicalTrials.md

 ### Get Started

-This task view provides an overview of R packages relevant to the design, monitoring, and analysis of clinical trial data.
+This task view provides an overview of R packages relevant to the design, monitoring, analysis and reporting of clinical trial data.

 Packages are grouped in the following categories: